 We routinely update our systems and train our staff.
 Our corporate targets on incidents help us evaluate the effectiveness of our safety policies and programs.
 All incidents in our manufacturing operations are subject to in-depth root cause analysis, and we apply the same thorough approach to all contractors in our manufacturing facilities.

-In our manufacturing operations, the primary focus in 2019 was to instill a culture of behavioral and observation-based safety (BOS).
+In our manufacturing operations, the primary focus in 2019 was to implement the use of behavioral observation systems (BOS).
 Within such a culture, everyone involves themselves in openness, care, observation, and behavior reinforcement.
 We help move this culture change forward through communication with employees and safety alerts or notice boards.
 Every person’s contribution counts – a fact we recognize through awards and other means of acknowledgment.
 Through BOS, we are further embedding safety into the DNA of the organization in a planned, structured, and standardized way.
 It will make a significant contribution to delivering on our safety ambition.

 For our fleet of almost 24,000 vehicles, a total of 160 people are allocated to manage security and market safety, led by our global Head of Market and Fleet Safety.
 These personnel run safety programs, training, and engagement at the country level, using fleet diagnostics and performance indicators to evaluate progress annually.
 Our specific medium-term target in fleet operations is to reduce high-severity collisions, with an ongoing goal of eliminating fatal accidents completely.